 This is seen with the creation of tools like Bravely, which provides a platform connecting employees with so-called “conflict coaches” and “people professionals” known as pros.
 They can discuss all matters relating to workplace stress confidentially.
 The firm says this allows workers to “take the first step toward resolution - dealing with stressful moments as they happen, and developing the skills they need to move forward”.

 The company points out that 80 percent of people who left jobs in the tech industry did so because they felt they were maltreated.
+This is a huge deal given the cost of HR recruiting to find replacement staff.
 Providing a safe space for your workers to go to discuss problems can help them work through the issue and establish a solution.
 This can be done through an anonymous web chat service with established managers, or external professionals, for example.

 Companies are increasingly working in different offices - often in different countries altogether - so they realise the benefits of collaborative software.
 However, this technology does not just provide a space for workers to discuss projects; it can actively help to reduce conflicts.